American with Disabilities Act (ADA) Transition Plan – 2016 Update

 - Task 5 – Staff Training (30% complete) - Parks training is complete; working on staff training material

 Firewheel Drive (from north of Garden Road to south of Milford Drive)

 The project includes the completion of 340 feet of a four lane section of Firewheel Drive.
 The professional services agreement with Nathan D. Maier Consulting Engineers, Inc., to provide professional engineering services, in an amount not to exceed $56,560, was approved by Town Council on November 7, 2016.
 Design is ongoing.
 Appraisal of ROW is complete.
 Town Council authorized purchase on September 18, 2017.
 95% complete plans staff review comments were provided to the consultant.
 Right of way acquisition is ongoing.

 FM 1171 Eastbound Turn Lane at FM 1171/FM 2499 Intersection

 The project includes the installation of a FM 1171 eastbound turn lane at the FM 1171/FM 2499 intersection.
 The project includes approximately 530 feet of paving, relocation of an existing 8 foot hike/bike trail, and utility relocation.
 The design contract in the amount of $52,000 was awarded to Kimley-Horn and Associates, Inc. on February 15, 2016.
 Design is complete.
 Plans were sent to TxDOT for final approval and issuance of the permit.
 The award of the contract will be taken to Town Council for consideration on July 17, 2017.
 The TxDOT permit was issued.
 Notice to proceed will be issued once line relocations are complete.
 Unite line and LISD pole were identified for relocation; design is complete and they submitted for a TxDot permit.
-Notice to proceed will be issued once line relocations are complete.
+Notice to proceed is expected to be issued the last week of November.

 FM 1171 Westbound Turn Lane at FM 1171/FM 2499 Intersection

 The project includes the installation of a FM 1171 westbound turn lane at the FM 1171/FM 2499 intersection.
 The project includes approximately 410 feet of paving, hike/bike trails, utility relocations and traffic signal upgrades.
 The design contract in the amount of $55,000 was awarded to Kimley-Horn and Associates, Inc. on October 3, 2016.
 Design is ongoing.
-Updated plans were sent to TxDOT for their review.
+TxDOT approved the plans.
 The needed right-of-way acquisition is ongoing.
-Buried utilities have been located and there will be several lines that will need to be relocated.
+Buried utilities have been located and there are several lines that will need to be relocated.

 FM 2499 Roadway/Drainage Improvements